Archetypal, Mythic and Cinematic Perspectives on Vocation

-Suzanne Cremen PhD (La Trobe), MA Depth Psychology, MA Humanities & Mythological Studies (Pacifica, USA), LLB, BA (UNSW)
+Suzanne Cremen PhD (La Trobe), MA Depth Psychology (Jungian & Archetypal Studies), MA Engaged Humanities & Mythological Studies (Pacifica, USA), LLB, BA (UNSW)

 "A good life is one hero journey after another.
 Over and over again, you are called to the realm of adventure.
 You are called to new horizons."